Karim Aïnouz: Career

 Karim Aïnouz documentary Zentralflughafen THF, premiered at the 68th Berlinale – Panorama, won the Amnesty International Film Award, and has been screened in over 10 festivals.
 His previous feature Futuro Beach, had its world premiere at the 64th Berlinale Competition.

 In 2019 he released The Invisible Life of Eurídice Gusmão, an adaptation of the Brazilian novel A Vida Invisivel de Eurídice Gusmão, written by Martha Batalha, depicting the struggle of two sisters against repression and bigotry in the 1950s Rio de Janeiro.
 The film was screened at the Un Certain Regard section of the 2019 Cannes Film Festival, where it won the section top prize.
 In 2021, Aïnouz released his third documentary, Mariner of the Mountains, which followed his search for his Algerian roots in Algiers, the homeland of his father.

 In 2023, Aïnouz released his English language debut film, Firebrand, as part of the main competition of the 2023 Cannes Film Festival.
 The film follows the final years of Henry VIII's reign and his wife Catherine Parr.

-In 2024, Aïnouz went back to the Brazilian Northeast with the erotic thriller Motel Destino, set in his hometown Fortaleza.
+In 2024, he went back to the Brazilian Northeast with the erotic thriller Motel Destino, set in his hometown Fortaleza.
 The film had its world premiere at the 2024 Cannes Film Festival, where it competed for the Palme D'Or.

+Aïnouz followed with Rosebush Pruning (2026), his second English language feature film, written by Efthimis Filippou and loosely based on the 1965 film Fists in the Pocket by Marco Bellocchio.
+The film had its world premiere at the main competition of the 76th Berlin International Film Festival, where it was nominated for the Golden Bear.

+Upcoming films

+In 2026, Aïnouz announced the pre-production of Lana Jaguaribe, a new Brazilian production set in Ceará (his home state) and a companion piece to Motel Destino.
+It's set in 1870 during the Great Drought in the Brazilian Northeast and shortly before the abolition of slavery.
+The film is expected to start filming in early 2027.